Jaime Sánchez (actor): Screen

-On television, Sánchez has appeared on shows such as The Fugitive (1966), Bonanza (1970), Kojak (1974, 1976), Miami Vice (1985), The Equalizer (1986), Law & Order (1992), and the second season of Sesame Street, in which he appeared as Miguel in 1971.
+On television, Sánchez has appeared on shows such as The Fugitive (1966), Bonanza (1970), Kojak (1974, 1976), Miami Vice (1985), The Equalizer (1986), Law & Order (1992),NYPD Blue, and the second season of Sesame Street, in which he appeared as Miguel in 1971.

 Sánchez also made appearances in television films, such as David Lowell Rich's action-drama Wings of Fire (1967), Mike Hodges's action-adventure Florida Straits (1986), and Kojak: It's Always Something (1990).

+At Puerto Rico, Sánchez worked with Jacobo Morales and Miguel Ángel Álvarez.
+While working in Pawnbroker, Sánchez was impressed with the work of Juano Hernández and Rod Steiger.
+The work done by Raúl Juliá also earned his attention, despite not working together in a film.
+Sánchez reunited with Jerome Robbins in Old Dad Poor Dad, Mama Hang you in the Closet and I'm Getting so Sad.
+Later in life, Sánchez noted his belief that it was easier for a Latin American actor to be cast in the 1950s-60s (due to a lack of competition), but that the stereotypes had lived well into the modern era and still limits roles.

 Honors

+Sánchez received the Screen World Award and was nominated for a Laurel Award for his performance in The Wild Bunch (1969).
 In 2002, Sánchez received the HOLA Lifetime Achievement Award from the Hispanic Organization of Latin Actors (HOLA).

 In 2008, Jaime Sánchez was invited and honored by the Bar Association of Puerto Rico (Colegio de Abogados de Puerto Rico), in an event that also honored pioneer actor Juano Hernández posthumously.